parallax background

 The members of EUROTALC make safety information available to their customers.
 They are also keen to let them benefit from their wide experience in dust control and occupational health management.

-Please find here a Communication from EUROTALC Members to their downstream users and stakeholders regarding recent EU regulatory developments on talc.
+Please find here a Communication from EUROTALC Members to their downstream users and stakeholders regarding a current regulatory initiative on talc in EU (September 2024).

 Food grade talc products are not affected by the ban of titanium dioxide/TiO2 for use as a food additive (E 171), nor are the naturally occurring traces of titanium dioxide that may be present in talc.
 Please find here a Communication from EUROTALC Members on this topic.